Many factors can cause women to feel pain during sexual intercourse

 “For vaginal dryness, use coconut oil and, internally, vitamin E oil,” Sterling said.
 “Taking sea buckthorn oil internally also help increase areas in the body with mucosal linings.”

 Women of any age may experience chronic pain, vulvodynia, which means an unexplained pain or discomfort in the vulvar area during intercourse.
 Some older women experience the pain constantly, but it could be related to other bodily issues.
+What ever the age and reason, it’s still important to get a regular Women’s Health Exam to ensure that everything is fine or if you have any questions regarding your health.

 “Sex should never be painful,” said physician Pebble Kranz, owner of Rochester Center for Sexual Wellness.
 “It is always an issue that should be investigated by a healthcare provider and sometimes it takes a long time to get to the root of these issues and to find a provider who is skilled in evaluating and treating sexual pain, but one shouldn’t lose hope.”

 Sometimes pain during sex causes a vicious cycle of exacerbating the issue.
 As the woman experiences pain, she becomes more fearful of intercourse, according to Kranz.
 When the fear causes her body to tense up, the pain worsens.
 Libido can taper off.
+One of the things they can consider is using women’s sex toys which may help improve their libido.

 “This is made worse because many women keep the problem hidden, even from their partners, and feel shame about it,” Kranz said.